krompaco/record-collector/content/record-collector-dotnet/updates/deploy-to-netlify-using-a-github-action.md

 <!--more-->
 It will deploy to production (publish) on **push to main** and deploy a draft that will get a preview URL on push to any other branch.

-## Update November 18th 2021

-YAML file now has .NET 6.0 support and npm steps for the CSS and JS setup used in the new default templates.

 ## Secret variables

 You first need to add secrets to you GitHub repo for `NETLIFY_AUTH_TOKEN` and `NETLIFY_SITE_ID`, these are easily created/found in and copied from your Netlify site settings.